TheHalfOffHero/resumeSite/mattResume/content/about.md

 Technical Experience
 --------------------

-Homelab
+## Homelab
-:   I maintain a homelab that consists of ubiquiti network equipment and a proxmox hypervisor.
-On my home server I like to spin up any hosted services to play with and learn.
-Currently running 24/7 I have a docker host running portainer, pihole and unbound for dns, plex, and a nas for long term redundant storage.
+:   I maintain a homelab that consists of a small collection of network equipment and a proxmox hypervisor.
+On my home server I like to spin up hosted services to play and learn with.
+Currently I have a docker host running portainer with an assortment of containers, pihole and unbound for dns, plex, and a nas for long term redundant storage.
+I also have a kubernetes cluster up and running that can be brought up and down whenever with terraform.

-Programming Languages/DevOps Tools
+## Programming Languages/DevOps Tools
 :   **Python:** I try to do most of my side projects using python if possible.
 I spent a great deal of time compiled languages in college so python, with its simple syntax was a breath of fresh air.
 While I'm not a master I'm capable enough to work out solutions when reference material is available.

 :   **Bash:** I used bash the most in my time at Sharetec.
 While I don't really consider it a programming language I use it whenever I need to automate tasks in a Linux environment.